Chapter Thirteen: The Sweet Hereafter: Plot

 In the previous episode, Clifford Blossom was found hanging in his barn from an apparent suicide.
 This episode picks up with that and reveals that Clifford killed himself when it became apparent that he had killed his son Jason Blossom.
 Jason had threatened to expose his dad's crime, as it is revealed that Clifford had used his maple syrup business as a front for trafficking heroin from Canada.
 At the same time, FP Jones is incarcerated for his involvement with Jason's death.
 While Sheriff Tom Keller wants him to give him the names of Southside Serpents (Jones's gang) who were involved in Clifford's drug businesses, though Jones maintains their innocence and refuses to name names.

 At Riverdale High School, Archie Andrews and Veronica Lodge reveal that they are dating.
 Meanwhile, Betty Cooper is writing an article on FP's innocence, though her mom Alice Cooper refuses to print it in The Riverdale Register out of fear of retribution for defending the Serpents, who have become a target for the town's anger.
-Betty decides to publish the article anyways on the school newspaper's website, which leads to her locker being vandalized with "Go to Hell Serpent Slut" written in pig blood.
-Around this time, Betty also begins pushing her mom to reveal more family secrets, where she learns that, while in high school, her mom gave up a son for adoption through the Sisters of Quiet Mercy and never mentioned this to Betty or her sister Polly.
+Betty decides to publish the article anyways on the school newspaper's website, which leads to her locker being vandalized with "Go to Hell Serpent Slut" written in pig's blood.
+Around this time, Betty also begins pushing Alice to reveal more family secrets, where she learns that, while in high school, Alice gave up a son for adoption through the Sisters of Quiet Mercy and never mentioned this to Betty or her sister Polly.
 At the same time, Jughead Jones (FP's son and Betty's boyfriend) gets placed with a foster family and transfers to Southside High School.
-Later, some Serpents tell Jughead that they respect his father for not ratting them out and offer Jughead their protection and a leather Serpents jacket.
+Later, some Serpents tell Jughead that they respect his father for not ratting them out and offer him their protection and a leather Serpents jacket.